AK16092003/mini-projects-py/README.md

 # mini-projects-py
-## this is for beginner friendly projects in python , I have made this for practicing my skills
+## these are some beginner friendly projects in python , I have made this for practicing my skills

 # HANGMAN - Demo Video